Expats Talk about Health Insurance and Healthcare in Granada, Nicaragua

 When we asked expats and global nomads about the quality of medical care in Granada, they replied:

 "Healthcare services in Granada, are a mix of public and private facilities, with the public sector being the primary provider of healthcare services.
 The city has a few public hospitals and health centers, which offer basic medical care, emergency services, and maternity care.
 These facilities are often overcrowded and under-resourced, with limited access to specialized treatments and advanced medical equipment.
 In addition to public hospitals, there are private clinics and hospitals in Granada that offer a higher standard of care, with more specialized services and better-equipped facilities.
 These private healthcare providers cater to both locals and expatriates, offering a range of services such as dental care, ophthalmology, and diagnostic services.
 However, private healthcare can be expensive, and not all residents can afford it.
 Pharmacies are widely available in Granada, with both prescription and over-the-counter medications accessible.
 However, the availability of specific medications may be limited, and it is recommended that visitors bring their own supply of essential medications.
 Overall, while basic healthcare services are available in Granada, Nicaragua, the quality and accessibility of care can be limited, particularly in public facilities.
-Expatriates and visitors are advised to have comprehensive health insurance and consider seeking medical care in the capital city, Managua, or even neighboring countries for more specialized treatments," remarked one expat living in Granada.
+Expatriates and visitors are advised to have comprehensive health insurance and consider seeking medical care in the capital city, Managua, or even neighboring countries for more specialized treatments," said one expat living in Granada.

 What are medical services in Granada like?